bar-assistant/docs/docs/setup/index.md

 !!! warning

     If you are using rootless docker and want to use bind mounts, you will need to manually set the correct user permissions on your host folder.
 In most cases this will be `100032:100032` but it can vary depending on your docker setup.
 Learn more about this [here](https://docs.docker.com/engine/security/userns-remap/).

+**Why the storage volume matters**: The SQLite database and all uploaded images live inside this single directory.

+Mounting `/var/www/cocktails/storage/bar-assistant` to a host directory is the difference between data that survives a container rebuild and data that vanishes.
+Treat this directory the way you would treat a database volume in any other stack: back it up regularly, and include it in your disaster recovery plan.

 ### Step 2: Run the stack